localstack/docs/content/en/user-guide/aws/dms/index.md

 * **Create Endpoint**: To create a new endpoint, click on the **Create Endpoint** button and fill in necessary details such as the Endpoint Identifier, Endpoint Type, and Engine Name.
 * **View Endpoint**: To see the details of an endpoint, click on its ARN.
-  You can further click **Connections** and test a conenction by specifying the Replication Instance ARN.
+  You can further click **Connections** and test a connection by specifying the Replication Instance ARN.
 * **Delete Endpoint**: To remove an endpoint, select it, navigate to **Actions**, and click **Remove Selected**.

 ### Replication Tasks